Collins-Omariba/Collins-Omariba/README.md

 **Focus areas:**

-1. The Hardware–Firmware Marriage **(Core Focus)** <br> Uniting MCU-centric PCB design with firmware-first system architecture.
+1. The Hardware–Firmware Marriage **(Core Focus)** <br> Uniting PCB design with Firmware-first system architecture across MCU, MPU, and SoC platforms

 2. Device–Cloud Integration **(Supporting Layer)** <br>
    Building backend systems that exist to scale, observe, and extend the capabilities of the core edge device.